 6 December 2010

-Imagine a robot in your home doing the dishes, while safely interacting with you and reacting naturally to your mood.
-Imagine a gardener robot that can charge itself by converting compost or waste water into electricity.
-Imagine touching and feeling a simulated liver for medical diagnosis.
+A robot that does the dishes and reacts naturally to your mood.
+A gardener robot that can charge itself by converting compost or waste water into electricity.
 Sounds like science fiction?
-Well, according to scientists at the Bristol Robotics Laboratory (BRL), this is where we are heading.
+According to scientists at the Bristol Robotics Laboratory, not for much longer.

 This open-minded and interdisciplinary attitude is also reflected in the architecture of the lab, which is divided into open workspaces, separated by glass walls.
 In one corner a robot arm is moving up and down, not far away a robot rat is being put through its paces, and in another corner the robot Bert is practising speech.
 For Adam Spiers, one of Melhuish’s PhD students, the lab is a great place to work because ‘through its openness you can always get inspiration, in case you run out of ideas’.